Saint Louis Missouri

 The Gateway Arch

 The Gateway Arch is the tallest national monument in the United States at 192 metres.
 Eero Saarinen designed it in 1947 and it was completed in 1965.
-The arch is a catenary curve - the geometric shape that a hanging chain takes under gravity - made from stainless steel sections, and its elegance holds up: this is one of the genuinely beautiful pieces of mid-century architecture in America.
+The arch is a catenary curve, the geometric shape that a hanging chain takes under gravity, and it is one of the genuinely beautiful pieces of mid-century American architecture.
+The simplicity of the form is the entire point.

-The tram rides inside the arch legs to the observation room at the top are the main attraction for visitors.
+The tram rides inside the arch legs to the observation room at the top are the main visitor attraction.
 The trams are small wedge-shaped pods that tilt as they climb the curved interior; each pod holds five people.
 The total ride takes four minutes each way.
-The observation windows at the top are small, but the view on a clear day extends 30 miles in all directions.
-Tickets: $15 adults for the tram, available at the base or online (gatewayarch.com); the museum at the base, covering westward expansion history, is included with tram tickets.
-The museum is better than expected - well-designed, with serious content about the Indigenous peoples of the region as well as the settler narratives.
+The observation windows at the top are small, but the view extends 30 miles in clear weather.
+Tickets are $15 adults for the tram, available online at gatewayarch.com or at the base; the museum on westward expansion at the base is included and is better than expected, with serious content about the Indigenous peoples of the region alongside the settler narratives.

-The arch sits in Gateway Arch National Park, a long thin strip of riverfront parkland.
-The grounds are free to enter.
+The arch sits in Gateway Arch National Park, a long thin strip of riverfront parkland that runs along the Mississippi.
+The grounds are free.

 The City Museum